skyler-myers-db/datapact/README.md

 ### Why DataPact?

+*   **Zero-Config Start:** Run validations without any setup.
+DataPact automatically creates a default catalog and table to store your results history.
 *   **100% Programmatic:** Define your entire validation suite in a simple YAML file.
 Create, run, and manage tests from your local CLI or a CI/CD pipeline.
 No UI clicking required.
 *   **Fully Serverless:** Built for efficiency.
 DataPact uses lightweight Serverless Notebooks for orchestration and powerful Serverless SQL Warehouses for query execution, minimizing cost and operational overhead.
 *   **Source Agnostic:** Validate data from any source system that can be connected to Unity Catalog through federation (e.g., PostgreSQL, MySQL, Snowflake) against a Databricks target.
 Also perfect for Databricks-to-Databricks validation (e.g., Bronze vs. Silver).
 *   **Scalable & Parallel:** Each table validation runs as a separate, parallel task in a Databricks Job, allowing you to test dozens or hundreds of tables concurrently.
 *   **Rich Validations:** Go beyond simple row counts.
 DataPact supports aggregate comparisons (SUM, AVG), per-row hash validation, null count analysis, and more.
-*   **Persistent Reporting:** Automatically log detailed validation results to a Delta table for historical analysis, auditing, and building data quality dashboards.
+*   **Persistent, Queryable Reporting:** Automatically log detailed validation results to a Delta table.
+The results are stored in a `VARIANT` column, allowing for easy, powerful, and native querying of your data quality history in Databricks SQL.

 ### Architecture Overview